phiresky/ebv-theta-to-mqtt/README.md

 # EbV Theta to MQTT

-This repo contains code to read data from an EbV Theta heating controller (Theta Heizungsregler) and send it to a MQTT broker.
-It also contains discovery information to make the data available as sensors in Home Assistant without any further configuration.
+This repo contains code to read data from an EbV Theta heating controller (Theta Heizungsregler) and send it to a MQTT broker as well as log them to a file.
+It also sends discovery information to make the data available as sensors in Home Assistant without any further configuration.

 For some reason this device is really intransparent in what it does, has a hidden mode to get more information (Fachmann-Code 1234), and can only transmit data via a weird non-standard port (2-draht bus) to a 400€ wifi station that I can already tell has an extremely shitty app with no way to get the data into a standard system without even looking closely.

-The only information about getting info out of this device is in these thread:
+The only information about getting info out of this device I could find is in these threads:

 * https://www.mikrocontroller.net/topic/375607
 * https://forum.fhem.de/index.php/topic,35720.30.html